isabella232/mobile-services.de-DE/help/android/acquisition-main/tracking-deep-links/tracking-deep-links.md

 1. Fügen Sie das SDK zu Ihrem Projekt hinzu und implementieren Sie Lebenszyklusmetriken.

-   Weitere Informationen finden Sie unter *Fügen Sie das SDK und die Config-Datei zu Ihrem intellij IDEA oder Eclipse Project* in [Core Implementation und Lebenszyklus hinzu](/help/android/getting-started/dev-qs.md).
+   For more information, see Add the SDK and Config File to your IntelliJ IDEA or Eclipse Project in Core Implementation and Lifecycle.**[](/help/android/getting-started/dev-qs.md)

 1. Registrieren Sie die Anwendung für die Verarbeitung von URLs.